mcaliman/mcaliman.github.io/_posts/en/computer-science/programming-languages/java/2014-07-15-servlet-downloads-file-java.md

 ---
 layout: post
 lang: it
-title:  "Una Servlet per gestire il download di file in Java"
+title:  "A Servlet to manage file downloads in Java"
 excerpt: ""
 category: programming-languages
 tags: [Java]